gohugoio/hugoDocs/content/en/host-and-deploy/deploy-with-rsync.md

 ## Assumptions

 - A web host running a web server.
-This could be a shared hosting environment or a VPS.
+This could be a shared hosting environment or a VPS
 - Access to your web host with SSH
 - A functional static website built with Hugo